geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	‎Enter **Scotty@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **OK**.

 30. You now need to create another on-premises email address for Scotty that matches his second email address from his Microsoft 365 account.
 This is currently his primary SMTP address in Microsoft 365.
-However, since both accounts must have the same primary SMTP address, and since the xtremelabs.us domain is Adatum’s primary domain, you will add this address as an email alias for his on-premises account.  <br/>
+However, since both accounts must have the same primary SMTP address, and since the CustomDomain.us domain is Adatum’s primary domain, you will add this address as an email alias for his on-premises account.  <br/>

 	‎On the email address tab, select the **plus (+)** sign to add a new email address.